Library Not Found or Failed to Load When Importing DLL in LabVIEW

 • Right-click the Call Library Function Node (CLFN) used to call the DLL and ensure that the specified location of the DLL is correct.

-• If the file path is correct, load your DLL into a dependency checker program that will make sure that you are not missing any dependencies.
+• Load your DLL into a dependency checker program that will make sure that you are not missing any dependencies.

 • To solve a missing dependency problem, you will need to place the dependency in the correct location or statically include the dependency when you build the DLL.
 The particular methods for doing this will depend on your programming language and particular application.